davatorium/rofi/doc/rofi.1.markdown

 ## PATTERN

-To launch commands (e.g. when using the ssh launcher), the user can enter the used command-line, the following keys can be used that will be replaced at runtime:
+To launch commands (for example, when using the ssh launcher), the user can enter the used command-line.
+The following keys can be used that will be replaced at runtime:

   * `{host}`: the host to connect to
   * `{terminal}`: the configured terminal (see -terminal-emulator)